drivelling-spinel/tartar/doc/extras.md

 2. Obtain INTMAPNR.WAD and place it in the same directory as TARTAR.EXE.

-3. Put _helper_ NERVE.WAD found in TAPE directory of the distribution into TAPE directory sitting side by side with TARTAR.EXE.
+3. Put _helper_ NERVE.WAD found in GOODIES\TAPE directory of the distribution
+   into TAPE directory sitting side by side with TARTAR.EXE.
 E.g.

    C:\GAMES\DOOM2\TARTAR.EXE